FLOWR: Flow Matching for Structure-Aware De Novo, Interaction- and Fragment-Based Ligand Generation: Additional Experimental Results

 \subsection{Performance of \textsc{Flowr.multi} on~\textsc{Spindr}}

 Here we report the evaluation results for~\textsc{Flowr.multi} using different conditional generation settings on the~\textsc{Spindr} test dataset.
-Tab.\ref{tab:flowr.multi-results} shows an overview of a set of evaluation metrics to assess pose quality and distribution learning capabilities.
+Supplementary Table~\ref{tab:flowr.multi-results} shows an overview of a set of evaluation metrics to assess pose quality and distribution learning capabilities.